Persson C.U., von Stedingk K., Fredlund E., Bexell D., Påhlman S., Wigerup C. Mohlin S.

-Laminin-332 is known to supports the stable anchoring of basal keratinocytes to the epidermal basement membrane but is also motility factor for wound healing and cancer invasion.
-Here they investigated Laminin-332 matrices deposited by normal human keratinocytes and several cancer cell lines.
-All types of the cells efficiently deposited Laminin-332 on the culture plates in specific patterns.
-On the contrary, laminins containing laminin ß1 and/or c1 chains (such as laminin-511 and laminin-311) were not deposited on the culture plates even if secreted into culture medium.
+Laminin-332 is known to supports the stable anchoring of basal keratinocytes to the epidermal basement membrane but is also a motility factor for wound healing and cancer invasion.
+Here they investigated Laminin-332 matrices deposited by normal human keratinocytes and many cancer cell lines.
+All types of cells efficiently deposited Laminin-332 on the culture plates in specific patterns.
+On the contrary, laminins containing laminin ß1 and/or c1 chains (such as laminin-511 and laminin-311) were not deposited on the culture plates even if secreted into the culture medium.
 The deposited laminin-332 matrix showed a mesh-like network structure as analyzed by electron microscopy, suggesting that laminin-332 was highly polymerized.
-Laminin-332 matrix rather suppressed the migration of keratinocytes as compared with purified laminin-332, which highly promoted the cell migration.
-The Lm332 matrix supported adhesion of keratinocytes much more strongly and stably than purified laminin-332.
+Laminin-332 matrix rather suppressed the migration of keratinocytes as compared with purified laminin-332, which highly promoted cell migration.
+The Lm332 matrix supports the adhesion of keratinocytes much more strongly and stably than purified laminin-332.
 Integrin a3ß1 bound to the laminin-332 matrix at a three times higher level than purified laminin-332.
 These results indicate that the polymerized laminin-332 matrix supports stable cell adhesion whereas unassembled soluble laminin-332 supports cell migration.
 The question is though how the purified laminin-332 looked like.
 Difficult to purify and might be fractionated.

 Govaere O., Wouters J., Petz M., Vandewynckel Y-P., Van den Eynde K., Van den broeck A., Verhulst S., Dollé L., Gremeaux L., Ceulemans A., Nevens F., van Grunsven L.A., Topal B., Vankelecom H., Giannelli G., Van Vlierberghe H. Mikulits W., Komuta M., Roskams T.